Responsible Data Discovery - Agent Setup

 To achieve this, DataGrail uses one or more containerized agents that you can run in your network to connect with your data sources, scan them, and then pre-process data for classification.

-To get started, you’ll need your team to accomplish the following tasks (each of which will be described in more detail in subsequent sections):
+To get started, your team will need to accomplish the following tasks (more details below):

 1. Sourcing the Docker Image